IBMStreams/streamsx.hbase/README.md

 To run these operators, you must install Apache HBASE (https://hbase.apache.org/).
 Apache HBASE usually uses Apache Hadoop (http://hadoop.apache.org/) and Apache Zookeeper (http://zookeeper.apache.org/).
 An installation of IBM's BigInsights includes everything you need.

+The SPLDoc for this toolkit includes some information on getting started once you have HBASE and HADOOP http://ibmstreams.github.io/streamsx.hbase/com.ibm.streamsx.hbase/doc/spldoc/html/index.html

 Please see the individual product pages for instructions on installation.

 ##Configuration